UCLALibrary/research-tips/_team-members/salma.md

 end-date:
 category: Creative Team
 bio: >-
     Salma Abumeeiz is a Research and Instruction Librarian at the Powell Library with a focus area of online learning at scalable teaching.
 She supports learners across a variety of disciplines, and also serves as a liaison to the Academic Advancement Program.
-Salma is passionate about learner-centered design and inclusive pedagogy.
+Salma is passionate about learner-centered design and critical pedagogy.
 profile: /assets/images/team/salma.jpg
 features:
     - feature-title: